 ED: Yeah it was sudden, one day I was out for a jog and suddenly it occurred to me that I wanted to grow a mustache and become a man.

 CK: What stopped you from going through with becoming a man?

 ED: I stopped running.

 Ok, let’s forget the blame game, that was what the medical world knew then, let’s move on.
 So where’s the fight?
 Where are the burning jog bras and public head shaves?
 Someone in the 60’s got their head shaved for a movement didn’t they?

-Legendary Grete Waitz, an all time great marathon runner won the New York City Marathon 9 times.
-She also won the World Cross Country Championships 5 times, but it was 8km in distance and the men’s race 12k.
+Legendary Grete Waitz, an all time great marathon runner won the New York City Marathon nine times.
+She also won the IAAF World Cross Country Championships five times at the 8K distance while the men’s race 12K.
 Why is that?
-I am sure she could have won on a 12k course just as easily.
+I am sure she could have won on a 12K course just as easily.

-It is said by the wiliest and toughest long distance runners, that cross-country racing is a very important form of running for power and stamina development.
-To excel on the roads and tracks throughout the rest of the racing year it is vital to run cross country.
+It is said by the wiliest and toughest long distance runners, that cross-country racing is a very important form of running for aerobic and muscular development.
+To excel on the roads and tracks throughout the rest of the racing year it is vital to run cross-country first.